-9.8 Shrinkage and Subsidence
+8.9 Shrinkage and Subsidence

-The shrinkage and/or bulkage would depend on, among other factors, the depth of cut and/or fill, and the grading method and equipment utilized.
+Soil shrinkage and/or bulking as a result of remedial grading depends on several factors including the depth of over-excavation, and the grading method and equipment utilized, and average relative compaction.
 For preliminary estimation, bulking and shrinkage factors for various units of earth material at the site may be taken as presented below:

-- The approximate shrinkage factor for the upper ten (10) feet of alluvial soils is estimated to range from ten (10) to twenty (20) percent. - Subsidence would depend on the construction methods including type of equipment utilized.
-For estimation purposes, ground subsidence may be taken as 0.20 feet.
+- The approximate shrinkage factor for the undocumented fill soils is estimated to range from ten (10) to fifteen (15) percent. - The approximate shrinkage factor for the native alluvial soils is estimated to range from five (5) to ten (10) percent. - For estimation purposes, ground subsidence may be taken as 0.1 feet as a result of remedial grading.

 Although these values are only approximate, they represent our best estimates of the factors to be used to calculate lost volume that may occur during grading.
-If more accurate shrinkage and subsidence factors are needed, it is recommended that fieldtesting using the actual equipment and grading techniques be conducted.
+If more accurate shrinkage and subsidence factors are needed, it is recommended that field-testing using the actual equipment and grading techniques be conducted.